Business education: Internships

-Career Development
+Career development

 Many programs within a business education have a main focus on the career development of their students or audience.
 They want to prepare them for entering the labor market and ensure they possess the best knowledge and skills of the industry possible.
 The aid in these programs can range from the guidance in career choices to solidifying a student's first full-time job.
 The idea of curriculum is typically integrated straight in to the curriculum of one's business education.
 This allows the students to focus on both at the same time while also understanding the importance of thinking of their life after school has on their life.
 Additionally, it allows students to think more about their goals and interests to determine if their current path of academics is what they wish to continue.
 Many faculty members will typically reach out to students and attempt to connect to graduates.
 This connects the current students with alumni in their field, allowing them to hear from people in their career path who were in their place not too long ago.
 This information lets students understand what is necessary to do in order to succeed in their desired career.
 There are instances however, where the effort of career development while still obtaining a degree does not yield a desire result.
 Research of business undergraduates state that only about 60% obtain a full-time job by graduation and of that percentage, only 40% have one that is consistent with their major.

+Collaboration with industry

+Collaboration between educational institutions and industry is becoming essential in shaping relevant business education.
+Many business schools are partnering with companies to develop curricula that align with workforce needs, ensuring graduates possess the skills required by employers.
+This trend includes creating online certificate programs that allow professionals to upskill without committing to full degree programs, thus providing pathways for continuous learning.